ncusato/oic/oic-obp-queries/test-the-integration/test-the-integration.md

-# Create OML model
+# Test the Integration

 ## Introduction

 In this lab, we will test the integration we created in the previous lab.
-Estimated Time: 15 minutes
+Estimated Time: 5 minutes

 ### Objectives